 As I assume that you have purchased the ticket online to visit the Kremlin, at about 9:30 or earlier it is advisable to go and redeem the voucher for the final tickets.

-The first visit I recommend to do is to the Kremlin Armory, a building that houses the main Russian museum.
-To visit the Armory it is highly recommended to buy the ticket online.
+The first visit I recommend to do is to the Kremlin Armoury, a building that houses the main Russian museum.
+To visit the Armoury it is highly recommended to buy the ticket online.
 You can buy tickets for one of the 4 passes: for 10:00, 12:00, 14:30 or 16:30 (visits are free, not guided).
 In this itinerary I assume that you have bought for the 10:00 am session.
-Inside the Armory you can buy the ticket to visit the famous Diamond Fund.
+Inside the Armoury you can buy the ticket to visit the famous Diamond Fund.

 - Duration of the visit: The duration of the visit is about 2 hours.

 - Opening hours: Open from 10:00 a.m. to 6:00 p.m.

 - More information: What is the Kremlin and how to buy tickets online